iofun/treehouse/README.md

 # spaceboard

-The`spaceboard` is a distributed blackboard spawning Linux® daemons and [Luerl](https://github.com/rvirding/luerl) processes over time that grow into other units; nodes provide granular unit control with in `spaceboard` clusters, spawn more nodes to allow control of additional units.
+The`spaceboard` is a distributed blackboard spawning Linux® daemons running inside a SIF ([Singularity](https://github.com/sylabs/singularity) Image Format) and [Luerl](https://github.com/rvirding/luerl) processes over time that grow into other units; nodes provide granular unit control with in `spaceboard` clusters, spawn more nodes to allow control of additional units.
 Remember; as the system grow in number, spawn more nodes to control it.

 ## Help wanted